sladewinter/CompetitveProgramming/README.md

 # UVa-Online-Judge

-My C++ solutions to some UVa Online Judge coding problems
+My C++ solutions to some UVa Online Judge coding problems presented in CPBook 3 by Steven & Felix Halim.

+Why this repository?
+I am working towards making this as a reference guide of implementations of the most useful and efficient
+Data Structure and Algorithms for future programming contests for myself as well as anyone out there.
+So I have divided the repo into Domains, Topics as well as Sub-topics.
+Feel free to explore and get what you need.
+For problem description just search in "https://onlinejudge.org" using the file names.

 Online Judge only supports C++11 as of now and not C++14, so my codes are in C++11 and not in a later version.
 Few codes